Static analysis using functional abstraction

 foo :: Effect Number

-= do
+foo = do

-foo <- baz
+x <- baz

-which is the same as this:
+bar xwhich is the same as this:

-.
+value x from baz.
 If we want to analyze this

 program without running it we are out of luck.
 In order to feed an

-to bar x
+x to bar x we must run baz.

-We can also just look at the type signature of bind
+We can also just look at the type signature of bind for

 bind :: m a -> (a -> m b) -> m b

-inside a lambda, and these terms of type m b
+inside a lambda, and these terms of type m b are the ones

 that we want to analyze and see statically without running the program.